There was a time when layering skincare was simple. You cleansed, you toned, and you moisturised. In the daytime, you added sunscreen on top.

 Why does the order of your skincare products matter?

-Have you ever tried to put jam on a toast first, then the butter?
+Have you ever tried to put jam on toast first, then the butter?
 Did it work for you?
-Or did the butter just sit on the jam, rather than soaking into the bread, and everything was one big gooey mess?
+Or did the butter just sit on the jam rather than soaking into the bread, and everything was one big gooey mess?

 That’s what happens with skincare.
 Let’s take a look:

-— If you put on a thicker product before one with a thinner consistency, the former is going to create a barrier over your skin.
+— If you put on a thicker product before one with a thinner consistency, the former will create a barrier over your skin.
 This means the product with the thinner consistency won’t reach where it needs to for effective results.
-For instance, layering serum over a face oil will pretty much make the latter useless.
+For instance, layering serum over a face oil will make the latter useless.

 — Ditto for oil- and water-based formulations.
-Water cannot cut through oil, so the water-based creams or serums need to go on first if they have to do their work.
+Water cannot cut through oil, so the water-based creams or serums must go on first if they have to do their work.

-— Layering on your skincare products correctly makes sure that active ingredients have the chance to work properly.
+— Layering your skincare products correctly makes sure that active ingredients have the chance to work properly.
 Hyaluronic acid?
-It needs to go under a moisturiser.
+It needs to go under a moisturizer.
 Spot treatment?
 After the serums.

-So, in short, layering skincare products properly is all about making your routine most effective and not rendering any of those precious lotions and potions completely useless.
+So, properly layering skincare products is all about making your routine most effective and not rendering any of those precious lotions and potions useless.

-With that established, let’s discuss each element one-by-one (with the understanding that we are putting everything on a freshly cleansed face!).
-Here’s your ultimate guide on how to layer face products.
+With that established, let’s discuss each element individually (with the understanding that we are putting everything on a freshly cleansed face!).
+Here’s your ultimate guide on how to layer skincare products.

 Toners and essences